Findings Uncover Large Percentage of Non-Visible Disabilities Across the White Collar Talent Pool.

 The Center for Talent Innovation (CTI) is a New York City-based think tank that focuses on global talent strategies and the retention and acceleration of well-qualified labor across the divides of demographic difference including gender, generation, geography, sexual orientation, and culture.
 CTI's research partners now number more than 85 multinational corporations and organizations.
 See more at http://www.talentinnovation.org

-*News Release by Lime Connect: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Lime Connect).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.